andrew/ultimate-awesome/README.md

 - [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
 - [awesome-architecture](https://github.com/alexpulver/awesome-architecture) - A collection of awesome things related to architecture.
-- [awesome-aya](https://github.com/aya-rs/awesome-aya) - A curated list of awesome eBPF 🐝 projects using aya-rs and Rust 🦀.
 - [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [Awesome-Uplift-Model](https://github.com/JackHCC/Awesome-Uplift-Model) - 🛠 How to Apply Causal ML to Real Scene Modeling？How to learn Causal ML？【✔从Causal ML到实际场景的Uplift建模】.